nlidb/book/index.md

 #### Yunyao Li, Dragomir Radev, and Davood Rafiei

-We are actively working on the book and aim to complete the first draft around mid-2022.
+We are actively working on the book and aim to complete the first draft around mid-2023.
 Meanwhile, we are sharing drafts of individual chapters for early feedback and comments.
 Please do so by openning an github issue, if possible, so that we have everything in one place.
 Thanks in advance! 🌻

 ### Table of Content
 - Chapter 1.
 Overview
 - Chapter 2.
 Building an NLIDB: The Basics ([draft](https://github.com/nlidb/Book/blob/main/draft/Chapter2.pdf))
 - Chapter 3.
 Data and Query Model ([draft](https://github.com/nlidb/Book/blob/main/draft/Chapter3.pdf))
 - Chapter 4.
 Text to Data
 - Chapter 5.
-Interactivity
+Data to Text
 - Chapter 6.
-Data to Text
+Evaluation
 - Chapter 7.
-Evaluation
-- Chapter 8.
-Emerging Trend
-- Chapter 9.
-Open Challeges and Opportunities
+Interactivity

 ### Code accompanying the book